Sanctified Marriage: Part 5

 Catastrophism

 I just read something unexpected today.
-Ed Hurst at Radix Fidem had this to say (although you should read the whole thing, it isn’t too long): But if the political and economic chaos is not enough by itself, God is also moving to enhance the chaos and destruction of man-made structures. …
+Ed Hurst at Radix Fidem had this to say (although you should read the whole thing, it isn’t too long): This caught my attention.
+My jaw dropped.
+He’s not wrong.
+It’s just that nobody in power is talking about this, so it isn’t well-known.
+I …